 What other designer do you admire and why?

 Tadao Ando.
 His architectural style is called the “haiku effect,” emphasizing nothingness and empty space to represent the beauty of simplicity.
 The way he explores and creates memorable identity in his designs is always really inspiring to me.

 What do you do in your spare time?

-Exploring all kinds of painting and making digital drawings.
+Exploring different types of painting and making digital drawings.
 I’m also a total Potterhead and huge fan of Miyazaki, so you can find me watching those movies over and over.

 What do you appreciate about the architect-client relationship?